joshuachuaaa/Neural-Network/README.md

 1. Added Error Term Matrix to Layer class
 2. Added Error.py and functionality to initialize the error term in the output layer
 3. Added Pointer for next layer in Layer Class
+4. Updated Layer to not store any pointers to previous and next layers

 # Update Log 4 - 28 December 2024
 1. Updated Specificity of Recieving Input Neuron Layer